 Study drugs is a street term for stimulants that improve boost energy or alertness in the mind.
 Stimulants can be illicit drugs or prescription medications given by a doctor.
 Examples of study drugs include:

 While these drugs increase alertness, blood pressure, breathing, heart rate, or energy, they do not increase thinking or learning ability.
 Although most students intend to take these drugs only when they are necessary, their euphoric effects on the brain make them addictive.
 Adderall abuse is one of the most common types of prescription drug addictions.

 Treatment for Student Drug Abuse

 To combat Adderall abuse or other addictions, drug addiction treatment programs offer therapy and other programs specifically for stimulants.
-Treatment may include full detox, residential or inpatient rehab, and ongoing support through aftercare programs.
+Treatment may include full residential or inpatient rehab as well as ongoing support through aftercare programs.

 Students with severe cases may choose to join a residential program that offers on-site treatment and 24/7 supervision and support.
 Students who need counseling but can manage their addiction may prefer outpatient treatment.
 Outpatient services allow students to get therapy while maintaining their class schedule.

 Get Help for Drug Abuse Now at Sunflower Wellness Retreat